Understanding Protein and Fat Burning

 For more information about Dr. Berg's 3-day intensive program in Alexandria, Virginia, call 703-354-7336.

-There are so many questions about protein, especially its importance in weight loss.
+There are so many questions about protein, especially about its importance in weight loss.
 If you want to really understand protein, keep on reading.

 The best proteins come from lean meats, fish, beans, and poultry.